Azure-Samples/contoso-chat/docs/SKILLABLE.md

 1. Build, evaluate, and deploy, a copilot app end-to-end (on Azure)

 > [!tip]
-> **Pre-Provisioned Resources:** This lab comes with an _Azure Subscription_ that has been pre-provisioned with the necessary resources for developing this retail copilot solution.
+> **Pre-Provisioned Resources:** This lab has an _Azure Subscription_ with pre-provisioned resources for developing this retail copilot solution.
 These include:

 1. Azure AI Hub and Project - to manage your AI application
 1. Azure AI Services - to manage your Open AI model deployments